Pin not your faith on another's sleeve, for he who believes easily is easily deceived. (American proverb)

 Don't take my word for anything. . . . find out for yourselves.
 Don't get hung up on words . . . please remember. - Paramahansa Yogananda, in Dietz 1998

-If we believe we should not get hung up in words, we do not believe those words, or?
+Conundrum: If we believe we should not get hung up in words, we do not believe those words, or do we?
+Take into account:

 When a true guru performs an action, it is like writing on water.
 Then no marks remain. - Yogananda [cf. Say 14].Many Yogananda marks remain.
-Maybe he was no true guru, on his own word (above), but he surely became a deviating and experimenting one in the kriya yoga tradition of Babaji.
-That is what Swami Satyeswarananda has told in so many words.
+Many have not been to the liking of Swami Satyeswarananda.

 Teachings of Yogananda, the Modified Mess of Kriya . . .
 Violating the Vedic Tradition . . .
 Yogananda himself was involved in seven lawsuits . . .
 Yogananda added innovations . . .
-Yogananda, being kind, simplified the Kriya approach [for Western followers] (etc.). [◦A long page, in part about Yogananda's self-style ways, deviating in part from his own tradition]
+Yogananda, being kind, simplified the Kriya approach [for Western followers] (etc.). [◦A long page]

 How to Solve a Lot of Delicate Problems

 If believe you must, put faith in the obvious first.
-Airy beliefts are difficult to sort out and deal with if allowed a firm rooting and growth in the delicate layers of libido.
+Airy beliefs first need some firm rooting and growth in the delicate layers of libido.

 For example, if you believe as Yogananda tells, that the universe is unreal, there is no need to believe in him or any other thing.
-Are you getting stuck in a cobweb of illusions here?
-No, for then you would have believed that there is no need to believe.
+However, if you join one of the groups of Yogananda believers, there could be social benefits and other benefits in store for the believer in this.

-Buddha offers a far better, sensible approach to get attuned to.
-It is akin to the later proverb: "Believe, but make sure."
-He advocates many to handle teachings as working-hypotheses, and test them out by living up to them as fit as fair as can be, and listen to experienced others along that avenue too, in rough outline.
+Buddha advocates many to handle teachings as working-hypotheses, and test them out by living up to them as fit as fair as can be, and listen to experienced others along that avenue too, in rough outline.
+It should be good up to a point (or level).
 Here is what Buddha teaches in the Kalama Sutta: [More]

-Apt and fit tales and fables could help us accommodate.
+The cultural psychologist Jerome Bruner says in some of his books, including The Culture of Education (1996) that apt and fit tales and fables could help us accommodate.
 In such ways folktales or fables help those who grow up, and also by setting free some corresponding libido (id) somehow.
-Old folktales hold a promise here.
-Apt choices and bland performances may help much wit on and up.
-Wit is often a part of the child's libido - or the Child in Transactional Analysis, TA.
+Sound wit is often a part of the child's libido - or the Child in Transactional Analysis, TA.

-Then, when people tell good anecdotes or proverbs, one may delight in the wit in them, for wit talks to a wit, and the inner Child (libido) and fun go together.
+Lots of fairy tales, fables, anecdotes, proverbs, repartees, and so on - one may delight in the wit in them, for wit talks to a wit, and the inner Child (libido) and fun go together.

-The folk beliefs of many cultures are expressed in tales.
-Their sources many be many, variegated, and in part conflicting.
+Folk beliefs of many cultures are expressed in tales.
+Their sources may be many, variegated, and in part conflicting.
 A parent needs to check what values or norms they carry across.
 Is it revenge, for example?

 And then there are dogmatic beliefs of cults and denominations and churches all over the world.
 Such beliefs have given rise to cramped followers and many religious wars and mutilations.
-Not good!
-It is a human right to believe as we want, but in a church that right can be violated perversely and severely.
-It depends in part on what kind of church it is.
-Group-held beliefs seem tougher to deal with than individual beliefs.
-Cult beliefs are often confusing, and can make victims of the faith severe, rigid, haughty, easily annoyed, even neurotic and crazy.
-A solution: Try not to believe anything that favours cults, and your mental health could be better for it.
+Not good.
+Hence, try not to believe anything that favours cults of narrow and particular outlooks, and your mental health could be better for it.

 You may bolster up that sunny resolve by, "There are thousands of cults around.
-They teach different things.
-If not, they would be one body or something, which they are not.
 The fact they they are many, speak of id channelled in different directions, but more important, they cannot all be right."
-That is wise foresight applied to bossy (authoritarian) teachings and dogmatic insistence.
+That outlook could be wise foresight in its way too.

 Tact is tall and wise.
 There is proficiency to try for here too.